 But with a number of myths building up around them, it seems that we may have let our imaginations run too wild over the years.

 Below, we’ve taken a look at seven urban legends of Queensland's amusement parks, some proven fact from fiction, while others, still remain a mystery today.

 Surely a source of much nostalgia, Top’s was a popular amusement park which operated during the 90s, on the top-floor of Brisbane’s Myer Centre.
 During its heyday, kids would line up for various rides, including a fantasy forest playground, a swinging rocketship, and bumper cars, though, undoubtedly, it was the beloved dragon roller coaster that was the park’s main attraction.

-After a glorious 13 years, the fun came to a halt when Top’s closed down in the year 2000, causing whispers to transpire regarding the reasons of the park’s closure.
+After a glorious 13 years, the fun came to a halt when Top’s closed down in the year 2000, causing whispers to transpire regarding the reasons for the park’s closure.
 One main rumour that circulated was that a child fell to his death whilst on the dragon ride, though this theory has never been confirmed, and was even later deemed as a “made up urban myth” through a Reddit discussion by a previous employee.

 Though we may never get to the bottom of this, interest in the dragon’s whereabouts went on to gain traction for years to come, so much so, that after the ride was spotted by a Brisbane man who posted photos of the dragon on Facebook, which he claimed at the time was at his “friend's place in Geelong”, in Victoria, the post still attracted thousands of comments, only further proving that Top’s indeed held a special place in many of Brisbanites hearts.